-While charcoal fired barbeques used to be permitted at Rocky Ridge, the Board has determined that the Association no longer will permit charcoal fired barbeques on Residence decks or anywhere in the Common Area, including at the Beach Club.
+Charcoal fired barbeques are not permitted on Residence decks or anywhere in the Common Area, including at the Beach Club.

 Similarly, no fire pits emitting any type of flame are permitted on Residence decks or in the Rocky Ridge Common Areas.